fahad19/proppy/site/content/docs/faq.md

 ## Is Proppy a Redux alternative?

 Not at all.
 We have an integration package for ease of Redux usage too: [`proppy-redux`](../packages/proppy-redux).

+## How is it different than Redux?

+[Redux](https://redux.js.org/) is meant for state management for your whole application, based on actions and reducers.

+Proppy is aimed at lifting the logic one level above your Components, and only deal with the behaviour of their props.

+While [react-redux](https://github.com/reduxjs/react-redux) allows you to access your single Store from anywhere in the components tree, Proppy allows you to access [providers](../providers).

+And the Redux store, for example, can be one of the providers here.

+Proppy is unopinionated about what you use for your application's state management, and doesn't lock you in to any specific state management or rendering library.

+## What is the difference between Proppy and Recompose?

+[Recompose](https://github.com/acdlite/recompose) has been the original inspiration for building ProppyJS.

+A few key differences:

+* Not tied to any rendering libraries (like React or Vue.js)
+* Allows access to application-wide dependencies (like Redux store, config, etc)
+* Deals with only props generation
+* Doesn’t create a new component in tree per function

 ## Can I use RxJS with Proppy?